hadley/adv-r/Function-operators.md

 # remove failed models (NULLs) with compact
 ok_models <- compact(models)
-# use where to exctract the datasets corresponding to failed models
+# use where to extract the datasets corresponding to failed models
 failed_data <- datasets[where(models, is.null)]
 ```